sidoncode/Pw-Skills-November/07th-june/Lab01.md

 4. Service name: **`sample-service`**
 5. Desired tasks: **1**
 6. Networking:
-   - Use your default VPC and its subnets
+   - Use your default VPC and its subnets (these have a route to the internet, which Fargate needs to pull the image from ECR)
    - Security group → **Create new** → add an **inbound rule**: type *Custom TCP*, port **3000**, source `0.0.0.0/0` (for testing only)
-   - **Public IP: Turn ON** (so you can reach it without a load balancer)
+   - **Public IP: Turn ON** — required here for two reasons: it's how you'll reach the app without a load balancer, **and** in a default VPC it's how Fargate reaches ECR to pull the image.
+If this is OFF, the task often gets stuck and can't pull the image.
 7. **Create**

 After ~1 minute: Service → **Tasks** → click the running task → find the **Public IP** → open `http://<public-ip>:3000` in your browser.
 You should see **"Hello from ECS! 🚀 v1"**.

+> If the task isn't running, click it → **Logs** tab (CloudWatch) and the **Stopped reason** at the top of the task page.
+Those two places tell you exactly what went wrong — see Troubleshooting below.

 ✅ Your app is live.
 Now let's automate deployments.